 Flashy headlines containing main information and ready to attract attention are good.
-They are really good and ability to create good resume headline is essential for every job seeker, BUT context is everything.
-You must provide a reader with a little bit more information that is unimportant, on the surface, but important for recruiter.
+They are really good and able to create a good resume headline is essential for every job seeker, BUT context is everything.
+You must provide a reader with a little bit more information that is unimportant, on the surface, but important for the recruiter.

 Here is a difference between:

-- Recruited to try to improve situation with sales that had been declining for 6 years.
+- Recruited to try to improve the situation with sales that had been declining for 6 years.

 - Hired to establish new effective strategies and in the result meeting revenue target of $5 million within the first year.

 The difference is visible to the naked eye.
 Do you agree?